What Is Fear?

 2) The High Road is a more thoughtful approach that takes a more thoughtful interpretation of the events.
 Rather than the flight or flight response, the high road considers all possibilities of the fear-inducing stimuli.

-When your eyes and ears sense a stimuli, they send the information to the thalamus which sends the information to the sensory cortex, where its meaning is ascertained.
+When your eyes and ears sense stimuli, they send the information to the thalamus which sends the information to the sensory cortex, where its meaning is ascertained.
 The sensory cortex establishes that there is more than one interpretation for the data.
-From the sensory cortex, where context of the data is established, the information is passed to the hippocampus, which determines if the particular data has been seen before and, if so, what it meant.
+From the sensory cortex, where the context of the data is established, the information is passed to the hippocampus, which determines if the particular data has been seen before and, if so, what it meant.
 The hippocampus will also pick up on other data surrounding the situation.
-If the hippocampus decides that the situation is innocuous, it will send a message to the amygdala that there is no danger, which, in turn, tells the hypothalmus to turn off the flight or fight response.
+If the hippocampus decides that the situation is innocuous, it will send a message to the amygdala that there is no danger, which, in turn, tells the hypothalamus to turn off the flight or fight response.

 What's The Point of Fear?

-Without fear, humans wouldn't survive long.
-We'd thoughtlessly step off cliffs, wander into oncoming traffic or thoughtlessly handle poisonous spiders.
+Without fear, humans wouldn’t survive long.
+We’d thoughtlessly step off cliffs, wander into oncoming traffic, or thoughtlessly handle poisonous spiders.

 The purpose of fear, among humans and animals, is to promote survival.
 Those who have feared the correct things are those who have survived to pass on their genes.
 While we, unlike our ancestors, are no longer fighting for our lives, fear still serves the same purpose it always has: to protect us from dangerous situations.

-We are also conditioned to fear - through evolution as well as experiences.
+We are also conditioned to fear through evolution as well as experiences.
 That is why some people fear spiders and others fear airplanes.
 Perhaps they were exposed to a fear stimulus at an early enough age to have wired the amygdala to be associated with fear.

 Examples of Common Fears: